 Overcoming a serious injury can be both physically and emotionally draining.
 Doing so can be all the more difficult when you know that injury was avoidable and that if proper safety precautions had been taken, the accident could have been prevented.
 Those who have been working in the construction industry for several years are well aware of the danger associated with pressurized gas cylinders.
 Think of compressed gas as a potentially deadly weapon because that's just what it is.
 Cylinders containing compressed gas must be treated with special safety precautions.
 Some of the most serious violations cited by the Office of Congressional Workplace Rights result from improper handling of pressurized cylinders.

 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we understand that nothing can undo the harm done once injuries are suffered.
 We are dedicated to making sure the voice of the injured and the voices of his or her family are heard.
-We are experienced construction accident lawyers dedicated to helping victims receive compensation for medical care, prescription medications, rehabilitation expenses, lost wages, and pain and suffering.
+We are experienced NY compressed gas accident lawyers dedicated to helping victims receive compensation for medical care, prescription medications, rehabilitation expenses, lost wages, and pain and suffering.
 Please call (212) 986-7353 for a free initial consultation.

 Section 18 of the Occupational and Health Act of 1970, encourages states to develop their own health and job safety programs.
 The U.S. Department of Labor Occupational Safety and Health Administration (OSHA) must approve and monitor these job safety plans.
 Today 22 states and jurisdictions operate their own plans including the state of New York.